gardener/gardener/docs/monitoring/profiling.md

 ```

 The handlers are served on the same port as the API endpoints (configured via `--secure-port`).
-This means, you will also have to authenticate against the API server according to the configured authentication and authorization policy.
+This means that you will also have to authenticate against the API server according to the configured authentication and authorization policy.

 For example, in the [local-setup](../development/local_setup.md) you can use: